AdobeDocs/campaign-classic.en/help/platform/using/privacy-request-management.md

 ![](assets/privacy-ccpa-6.png)

-You can click on the column to sort recipients according to the opt-out information.
+You can click the column to sort recipients according to the opt-out information.
 You can also create a filter to only display recipients who have opted-out.
-For more on creating filters, see this section.
+For more on creating filters, see [this section](../../platform/using/creating-filters.md).

 ![](assets/privacy-ccpa-7.png)